Akira (franchise): Anime feature film

-Otomo did not plan on having an animated adaption of Akira, but when the idea was presented to him, he became intrigued, and agreed to allow it as long as he remained in creative control of the film.
-The film was produced by TMS Entertainment and distributed by Toho across Japan on 16 July 1988; it had limited released in Western countries.
+Otomo did not plan on having an animated adaptation of Akira, but when the idea was presented to him, he became intrigued, and agreed to allow it as long as he remained in creative control of the film.
+The film was produced by TMS Entertainment and distributed by Toho across Japan on 16 July 1988; it had limited releases in Western countries.
 When Akira hit home media around 1992, the film got a new resurgence, and since has been recognized as one of the best animated and science fiction films of all time, and is considered a landmark anime.

 Video games

 A companion video game to the film was developed by TOSE and distributed by Taito for personal computers, and released in Japan on 24 December 1988.
-Titled simply Akira, the game was a text-based adventure game with the text presented over images from the film, with the player decided what action protagonist Kaneda would take.
+Titled simply Akira, the game was a text-based adventure game with the text presented over images from the film, with the player deciding what action protagonist Kaneda would take.
 It received average ratings from Japanese reviewers.

 Black Pearl Studios, a subsidiary of THQ, obtained permission from Kodansha to develop a game based on the Akira manga in 1993.
 Preview footage was shown at the 1994 Consumer Electronics Show.
 Intended for a 1995 release on the Super NES, Game Boy, Game Gear, Sega Genesis, and Sega CD platforms, the game was never completed due to financial issues at THQ.

 In 1994, a British-made action game, simply titled Akira, was released for the Amiga CD32 and is considered one of the console's worst games.

 Akira Psycho Ball is a simulated pinball machine video game, featuring elements from the manga and anime, for the PlayStation 2.
 It was developed by KAZe and released by Bandai on 21 February 2001, with limited release in Europe the following year.
 The game had generally positive reviews from Japanese reviewers.

 Future works

-Live-action film
+Unproduced live-action film

-Warner Bros. acquired the rights to a live-action Akira film in 2002, but since then has had difficulty in getting a project started, with it remaining in development hell.
+Rights to a live-action Akira film were acquired by Warner Bros. in 2002, but since then has had difficulty in getting a project started, with it remaining in development hell.
 At least five different directors and ten different writers have been attached at various times.
 While Otomo had given scriptwriters the freedom to modify the plot of Akira as necessary to fit a live-action film, fears remain over whitewashing or racebending in the film's casting as well as trying to relocate the film outside of Japan due to story's ties with Japan's history.

 Most recently, director Taika Waititi had been set to lead the film.
 Initially slated for a 2021 release, following the 2019 announcement that Waititi would direct Thor: Love and Thunder first, Warner Bros removed Akira from its release schedule; as of 2023, the film had not progressed past the writing stage as Waititi continued to take on new projects.
-In 2025, the film rights reverted back to manga publisher Kodansha, effectively putting an end to this iteration of the project.
+In 2025, the film rights reverted to manga publisher Kodansha, effectively putting an end to this iteration of the project.